Sexual assault and violence can have lasting impacts on individuals and communities. Here are five things everyone should know about sexual assault.

 1. Sexual assault can happen to anyone

-The reality is that the majority of sexual assaults are carried out by people we know: friends, acquaintances, classmates, co-workers, partners, exes, neighbors or someone we may have met online or at a party.
+The reality is that the majority of sexual assaults are carried out by people we know: friends, acquaintances, classmates, co-workers, partners, exes, neighbors, dates we met online or someone we met at a party.
 This often contradicts what we believe and can make it more difficult to recognize an experience as assault.

 It’s important to know that sexual assault can happen to anyone, regardless of age, race, gender identity or sexual orientation.
 However, it disproportionately affects women, people who identify as bisexual or transgender and young adults.